Nintendo Switch Lite

 This doesn’t significantly impact your options, but if you’re keen on playing Just Dance or trying out Nintendo Labo, you’ll want the standard Switch.
 As someone who only plays the Switch in handheld mode, these options won’t be missed.
 You could purchase Joy-Cons and look into a stand if you’re interested in playing games that require tabletop mode support, but that’s an additional chunk of change out of your pocket that might be better spent on a regular Switch.

 That said, it’s a handheld through and through.
 With no dock, HDMI support, or Joy-Cons, the Switch Lite doesn’t have TV support or motion controls, which slightly impacts your gaming options.
-Its battery life could be better, but it’s an improvement over the original, and with so many great features at an affordable price, what the Switch Lite brings to the table feels substantial enough.
+Its battery life could be better, but it’s an improvement over the original.

 Is there a better alternative?